 The School of Graduate Studies (SGS) Office

+The School of Graduate Studies Front Office is a resource you should feel free to utilize.
 The School of Graduate Studies is located on the third floor of St. Joseph Hall, Room 378.
 SGS Office hours are Monday-Thursday (8:30 am-6:00 pm) and Friday (8:30 am-4:30 pm).
 Summer hours differ on Friday (8:30 to 1:00).
-The SGS Office staff will be happy to assist you or suggest someone who can.
-For assistance with general questions, please contact the staff at firstname.lastname@example.org or 215.248.7170.
+The SGS Office staff will be happy to assist you with any issues or forward you to someone who can.
+For assistance with general questions, please contact the staff at email@example.com or 215.248.7170.

-- Blackboard.
-This utility functions as a learning management tool for SGS students.
+- Blackboard: This utility functions as a learning management tool for SGS students.
 It is an optional LMS tool; not all courses and/or instructors decide to utilize it.
-Student should consult with the instructor to see if it is being utilized.
+Students should consult with the instructor to see if it is being utilized.
 Concurrently, it is the instructor’s responsibility to enroll their students in their course shells on Blackboard.

 You will need to complete the CHC Institutional Application (available online) and file a FAFSA (www.fafsa.ed.gov) before you can register using financial aid.
 Full-time status for graduate students is nine credits, but financial aid is available for part-time students taking 4.5 credits or more each term.
 Some certificate/certification programs are not eligible for federal aid.
 Contact the Financial Aid Office with further questions and concerns at email@example.com or by calling 215.248.7182.
 The financial aid office is located on the first floor of St. Joseph Hall.